carpentries/docs.carpentries.org/source/community/community_session_host.rst

    -  Specific questions about teaching and/or lessons?
    -  How are Instructors sharing roles/responsibilities?
-Is there a designated “lead Instructor”, or will you act as co-Instructors?
+Is there a designated “lead Instructor”, or will you act as co-instructor?

 -  Participants discuss instructor training checkout (5 minutes)